tufstraka/FixFlow/README.md

 Special thanks to:
 - MNEE team for creating programmable money infrastructure
-- OpenZeppelin for smart contract libraries
 - GitHub for their amazing API and Actions platform
+- PostgreSQL for reliable state management

 ---
 ## 163jN4jSfLaAauZqL4znAHAgC9N5f4FeRr